MathisBD/metaprogramming-survey-code/NOTES.md

 -   Inductives
     1. How are they represented in Expr ?
     2. How do you translate them from surface syntax to Expr ?

-    3. How do you translate back to surface syntax ?
+-   Names

+-   Universes
+    1. Global universe levels ? --> If yes, does Lean use typical ambiguity ?
--   Is there universe / sort polymorphism ?
+    2. Is there sort polymorphism ?
+    FOR YANNICK : how useful is it to have both universe polymorphism and cumulativity ?
+I feel like both tackle the same issue (reusing a definition at several universe levels)

 -   Defining commands & tactics the easy way (elaboration/macro/syntax bullshit)

 # Thoughts on derive-map